Magnetic Resonance Imaging (MRI) of the Spine and Brain

 Magnetic resonance imaging (MRI) uses a large magnet, radiofrequencies, and a computer

-to produce detailed images of organs and structures within the body, in this case,
+to make detailed images of organs and structures within the body.
+In this case, the

 The MRI machine is a large, tube-shaped machine that creates a strong magnetic field

 around the patient.
 Some look like narrow tunnels.
 Others are more open.
 This magnetic

 field, along with a radiofrequency, alters the hydrogen atoms' natural alignment in